We know these two.

 And it can be scary and painful AF.

 What a difference a prefix can make!

 Yes, this is a bit tongue-in-cheek, but don’t miss the message.

 You may be thinking, “Dude, I already know this”.

 As G.I.
 Joe used to say, “knowing is half the battle”.

-So use IN to create TRANS and change your life.
+So we can use IN- to create TRANS- and change our lives.

 * * *

 If you like what you’ve read, subscribe and pass it on!

 Curious about how the Life Sherpa can help you get in the driver’s seat, hone your compass, and collapse the gap between now & what you really, really want?
 Email me here.